 Procedure

-Edit or Delete a VM Class in vSphere with Tanzu
+Edit a VM Class Using the vSphere Client

 When you delete a VM class, it is removed from all associated namespaces.
 DevOps users can no longer self-service VMs using this VM class.
 VMs that have already been created with this VM class are not affected.